 “This idea of an “open door” became the dominant theme of American foreign policy in the twentieth century.
 It was a more sophisticated approach to imperialism than the traditional empire-building of Europe.” – Howard Zinn, page 301

 James Laxer, in “The Perils Of Empire,” notes that “Today, the American Empire is made up almost entirely of countries that are not currently occupied by U.S. troops and over which the Stars and Stripes does not fly,” which I think understates matters.
 The U.S. has upwards of 1000 bases (ignoring self-serving definitions of “base” by official spokespersons) scattered all over the globe, a source of trouble, ongoing and future, for peoples everywhere.
 Nevertheless, he’s basically correct.
 Laxer also makes the point that military “conquest is not essential to empire.”
 He adds that “Peoples and states can fall under the sway of an empire without a shot being fired, without a single imperial soldier entering their territory.
 Furthermore, it is not necessary for the flag of the imperial power to be raised over a country for it to fall under the sway of empire.”
 Perhaps.
 But if no shots were ever fired, the military/intelligence/security complex would be out of work.
+(Discussion of the racket that is NATO will give you some idea of how the business of war necessitates that there is always war.)
 And anyone who doesn’t know that governments are, de facto, corporations and rich people, including the powerful defence contractor sector, isn’t paying attention.
 Certainly John Perkins (an economic hit man who turned whistleblower), who coined the term ‘Corporatocracy’, would agree with James that the American Empire is different, in some respects, from previous empires.
 But as rightwing columnist Thomas Friedman boasts, “The hidden hand of the market will never work without a hidden fist – McDonald’s cannot flourish without McDonnell Douglas, the builder of the F-15.
 And the hidden fist that keeps the world safe for Silicon Valley’s technologies is called the United States Army, Air Force, Navy and Marine Corps.”
 Yeehaw!

 Noam Chomsky warned that the US, floundering economically (for neoliberalism is damaging to economies), will increasingly turn toward military adventurism in order to get its way in the world.
 It (or segments within the ruling class) always did enjoy military adventurism.
 The US economy flounders (and I don’t know details and stats here) and capitalist expansion – which goes inward (impacting First Nations disproportionately) and outward (stealing vulnerable countries by force or via economic hit men) continues because the only thing that the mafia capitalists and their enablers know is capitalist growth.